XonqNopp/web-functions/README.md

 This repo contains all the common stuff I use for the websites I develop.

-# TODO

-* see list in classPage.php
-* remove CSS px and pt sizes
-* Check all js and work them out
-* remove jsforms forbiddenkeys and all deprecated

-# Docs

 ## HTML5

 * minimum working example: